jariarkko/cave-outliner/README.md

     --crossectionwidth n     Width of the analysis for a cross section, by default 1.0, i.e., one step.
     --label                  Label cross sections
+    --dimensions             Show dimensions of each cave plan view and cross section.
     --linewidth n            Set the width of the lines in output picture.
 The value can be a decimal number.
     --multiplier n           Multiply image size by n (default 1).